Drone Laws in South Dakota

 50-15-2.
 Compliance with federal requirements–Exemption from the chapter.

-Any operation of a drone in the state shall comply with all applicable federal aviation administration requirements.
+Any drone operation in the state shall comply with all applicable federal aviation administration requirements.
 Any drone operating under the authority of the Armed Forces of the United States, including the National Guard, is exempt from this chapter.

-50-15-3. – Authorization required to operate a drone over certain facilities–Violation as misdemeanor.
+50-15-3. – Authorization is required to operate a drone over certain facilities.–Violation is a misdemeanor.

 No person may operate a drone over the grounds of a prison, correctional facility, jail, juvenile detention facility, or any military facility unless expressly authorized by the administrator thereof.
 A violation of this section is a Class 1 misdemeanor.